Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/credential_management.md

 To delete the existing credential, click the trash bin icon.

+## List the credentials

+The *Marketplace* > Credentials view displays all the credentials your team has access to.
+This list van be filtered by State, Expiration date and Application.

+Note that Central Admin user is able to see all Credentials regardless the team they belongs to.

 ## View credential value

 Once the credential is provisioned by the provider (either manually or using Discovery Agent), you can view your credential secret.
 The secret is encrypted and available for only three days to be viewed from inside the Marketplace.
 After this period, the credential secret will be removed from Amplify, but will remain on the data plane.

 To view the clear value of the credential:

+* From the credentials list: *Marketplace* > Credentials > Select the appropriate credentials > **View Credential** button
 * From the application: *Marketplace* > Application > navigate to the appropriate resource > **View Credential** button
 * From the resource: *Marketplace* > Product > Resource > Credentials > navigate to the appropriate application > **View Credential** button